nickebbitt/nickebbitt.github.io/_posts/2021-02-14-debugging-a-jaeger-memory-issue.md

 ## The problem

-With this context let's describe the problem we have been experiencing with the `collector`.
+With this context let's describe the problem we experienced with the `collector`.

 We observed the container for the `collector` unexpectedly restarting.
 With some basic debugging (e.g. using `kubectl describe pod`) it turned out that the reason for this was they were being restarted by the Kubernetes OOM killer.

-We were able to correlate the restarts to the unavailability of Jaeger's storage backend i.e. Elasticsearch.
+We were able to correlate the restarts to the unavailability of Elasticsearch that we use for Jaeger's storage backend.
 We discovered that during an Elasticsearch upgrade we were experiencing some unexpected down time.
 The unavailability of Elasticsearch meant that the `collector` was unable to send its trace events to the storgae backend.